Diffusion State-Guided Projected Gradient for Inverse Problems: Introduction

 \textbf{Our contributions:} We propose a \textit{Diffusion State-Guided Projected Gradient} (DiffStateGrad) to address the challenge of staying on the data manifold in solving inverse problems.
 We focus on gradient-based measurement guidance approaches that use the measurement as guidance to move the intermediate diffusion state $\x_t$ toward high-probability regions of the posterior.
-DiffStateGrad projects the measurement guidance gradient onto a low-rank subspace, capturing the learned prior at time $t$ in the diffusion process (\Cref{fig:fig1}).
+DiffStateGrad projects the measurement guidance gradient onto a low-rank subspace, capturing the data statistics of the learned prior (\Cref{fig:fig1}).
 We visualize how the diffusion process is pushed off the manifold when the measurement step size is relatively large in a diffusion model and how the incorporation of DiffStateGrad alleviates this challenge (\Cref{fig:vis_largestep}).
-We perform singular value decomposition (SVD) on the intermediate diffusion state of an image and use the $r$ highest contributing singular vectors as a choice of our projection matrix; by projecting the measurement gradient onto our proposed subspace, we aim to remove the directions orthogonal to the local manifold structure.
+We define a projection step to preserve the measurement gradient on the tangent space of the state manifold.
+We achieve this projection by performing singular value decomposition (SVD) on the diffusion state of an image to which guidance is applied and use the $r$ highest contributing singular vectors as a choice of our projection matrix; by projecting the measurement gradient onto our proposed subspace, we aim to remove the directions orthogonal to the local manifold structure.